E-commerce trends Belgium: the future of online shopping

 Discover the most important e-commerce trends in Belgium for 2026.
 Adapt to changing consumer behaviour and new technologies to grow your revenue.

 E-commerce, also known as online commerce, is the buying and selling of products and services via the internet.
-In Belgium this digital trade market is growing explosively, with an estimated turnover of 17.4 billion euros in 2024 and forecasts pointing to further expansion to 24 billion euros in 2025.
-This remarkable growth of 10.7% places Belgium well above the European average and makes our country one of the most dynamic e-commerce markets in the world.
+In Belgium this digital trade market is growing explosively, with online spending rising to a record 18.3 billion euros in 2025, up 5.4% on 2024 (17.4 billion euros).
+This continued growth places Belgium above the European average and makes our country one of the most dynamic e-commerce markets in the world.

 For entrepreneurs wanting to benefit from this growing market, Belgium offers unique advantages: a well-educated, multilingual population, excellent digital infrastructure and strong consumption habits.
 The combination of these factors creates ideal conditions for webshop development and online sales, both for local entrepreneurs and international players wanting to enter the Belgian market.